Autodesk Inventor vs Solidworks

 Limitations of Solidworks (Standard)

-The Solidworks base version (aka Solidworks Standard), meaning not Solidworks Professional or Solidworks Premium) will do part modelling, assembly modelling and detailing.
+The Solidworks base version (aka Solidworks Standard), meaning not Solidworks Professional or Solidworks Premium) will do part modeling, assembly modeling and detailing.

 - No Bolted Connections / Smart Fasteners: Solidworks has a hole wizard, but you can’t multi-select holes and automate the fastening of all those holes with the correct nut/bolt/washer combination like you can in Autodesk Inventor Professional and Solidworks Pro/Premium.